amoeba-rb/amoeba/README.md

       belongs_to :post
     end

 You may also specify fields to be copied by passing an array.
-If you call the `include_field` with a single value, it will be appended to the list of already included fields.
+If you call the `include_association` with a single value, it will be appended to the list of already included fields.
 If you pass an array, your array will overwrite the original values.

     class Post < ActiveRecord::Base
       has_many :comments